mehdisn/Cuda-Image-Filter/README.md

 Replace input_image with the path to your input image.
 You can also specify the following options:

--o, --output: Specify the output file name (default is "output.jpg").
+-   -o, --output: Specify the output file name (default is "output.jpg").
--m, --mirror: Mirror the input image.
+-   -m, --mirror: Mirror the input image.
--g, --gray: Convert the input image to grayscal
+-   -g, --gray: Convert the input image to grayscale.

 For example: